Part two is mainly about food and window shopping from high end to low end areas.

 Whenever I go to Singapore, I always look for all the Singapore Authentic food i had, as a child.

-In the 1960's, when i was a little girl, I used to accompany my grandmother to the market and we would have breakfast together.
+In the 60's, when I was a little girl, I used to accompany my grandmother to the market and we would have breakfast together.
 Even though my grandmother is not here any more, the memories of all the food we ate together stays with me.

 The market we went to was Red hill,Tiong Bahru, Clementi, Lau Pa Sat, Toa Payoh, Ang Mo Kio and Queen town.
 In those days there was no food courts and all the stalls were mostly tricycle in open space but there were coffee shops selling the delicious Kaya and freshly baked bread across the road where my grandmother lived, at Mei Ling Street.
 I always helped my grandmother to go and buy bread and kaya for afternoon tea.
-My grandmother would make a big pot of hot kopi O ( Local coffee with sugar) and the poured the remaining kopi O into a big thermal flash for later.
-Until now i can remember the aroma of coffee, spread everywhere in her little home.πŸ˜‹ There was also a boy who used to go round the flat selling fresh Putu Mayam.
+My grandmother would make a big container of hot kopi O ( Local coffee with sugar) and then stored it into a big thermal flash for later use.
+Until now I can remember the smell of her coffee that travelled everywhere from the kitchen to the corridor of her home, ๐ There was also a boy who used to go round the flat selling fresh Putu Mayam for breakfast or tea time.
 Whenever he reached each floor, he would shout, "Putu Mayam!
 Putu Mayam!" and residents would come out to buy from him.

-I learnt to eat most of the Singapore food from my grandmother.....Prawns noodle, Laksa, Kway Cap(a Teochew dish), Vegetarian bee hoon, Hainanese chicken rice, Chwee Kuih, Popiah, Fried carrot cake ,Tutu, Loh mee, Hokkien mee, Tau Ni (soya bean milk), hot Tau Huay (Bean Curd), Kaya toast, Putu Mayam...this are all i can remember at the moment.😜
+I learnt to eat most of the Singapore food from my grandmother.....Prawns noodle, Laksa, Kway Cap(a Teochew dish), Vegetarian bee hoon, Hainanese chicken rice, Chwee Kuih, Popiah, Fried carrot cake ,Tutu, Loh mee, Hokkien mee, Tau Ni (soya bean milk), hot Tau Huay (Bean Curd), Kaya toast, Putu Mayam...At this moment, this is all i can remember. ๐

-When I got married and brought my children to Singapore, they also ate what I loved, and when my daughter got married and brought her son, they also looked for these same foods.
-Last year my grand son and i visited singapore together and he started looking for Tutu. fried carrot cake and chwee kuihπŸ˜‚πŸ˜‚πŸ˜‚
+When I got married, I brought my children to Singapore, and they also ate what I loved.
+When my daughter got married, she too, brought her son to Singapore to look for these food.
+Last year my grand son and i visited singapore together and he started looking for Tutu. fried carrot cake and chwee kuih๐๐๐

-Looks like its a 5 generations food to pass on in the family.
+Looks like it's a kind of generations food to pass on in the family.

 Singapore is never short of food stalls.
 In every corner, you will find food! food! food!
 I have posted some of the places i went in my short period of time.